dfarpy/dfarpy/README.md

 Matplotlib
 Seaborn

-If you would like to get in touch with me, you can find me on LinkedIn (https://www.linkedin.com/in/dfar13/) or email me at Twitter (https://twitter.com/daniel_arriagar).
+If you would like to get in touch with me, you can find me on LinkedIn (https://www.linkedin.com/in/dfar13/) or Twitter (https://twitter.com/daniel_arriagar).
 I'm excited to connect with you!✨

 Thanks for visiting my GitHub profile!:green_heart: